kayac-chang/social-proof-section/Guide.md

 > );
 > ```

 > #### Functional Component
 > From react 16+, we are mostly using functional component now.
 > it's worth to known,
 > the *component* terms in here is actually a **abstraction**,
 > that developer easy to understand and discussion,
 > the actual implement detail is even simple, just a **pure function**,
-> which produce `react element` by passing `props`.
+> which produce `React element` by passing `props`.

 ### Step 2: Build A Static Version in React

-We are start to build a static site, seems like it's a little bit hard to doing whole process at once.
+We are start to build a static site,
+seems like it's a little bit hard to doing whole process at once.
 Let us separate piece by piece.

 #### 1. Write semantic tag with content (or placeholder content)

-we are going to implement `Title` and `Description`, these should be easy.
+we are going to implement `Title` and `Description`,
+these should be easy.

 ```js
 function Title() {